aiell0/laiello.com/README.md

-# website
+# Personal Website
-Infrastructure for my personal website.
+This repository contains the Terraform IaC code used for my personal blog at [laiello.com](https://laiello.com/).